skylarstein/pi-weather-station/README.md

 * Foremost, I am running this project on a [Raspberry Pi 2 Model B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/).
 I haven't yet tried this on a RPi 3 since the Adafruit GPS Hat I'm using is not compatible with that board.
 Hopefully that will change in the future.

 * [BME280 Humidity and Pressure Sensor](https://www.adafruit.com/product/2652) (I2C).
 While this device does report temperature, note that temperature is measured by the internal temperature sensor.
-This temperature value depends on the PCB temperature, sensor element self-heating, and ambient temperature and is typically reported above actual ambient temperature.
+This temperature value depends on the PCB temperature, sensor element self-heating, and ambient temperature is typically reported above actual ambient temperature.

 * [DHT22 Ambient Temperature and Humidity Sensor](https://www.adafruit.com/product/385) (Single pin digital signal, not 1-wire)